 The 'Ready' button is located on the top right corner of the Acceptance criteria panel on an Issue.
 A team member simply clicks the 'Ready' button to register or remove their vote for the Issue.
 The badge on the button displays the current number of votes and hovering over the button will reveal who has voted.

 With having a variety of people involved someone will always come up with a view point or thought no one else has considered, it's part of the beauty of BDD, but how do you deal with this?

-To compliment the 'Ready' button we have the 'Questions' button for team members seeking clarification.
-Based on the same principles as the 'Ready' button the badge on the 'Questions' button displays the number of open/unresolved questions for the issue, and clicking on the button will open a list of questions and an editor for the user to ask a new question.
+To complement the 'Ready' button we have the 'Questions' button for team members seeking clarification.
+Based on the same principles as the 'Ready' button the badge on the 'Questions' button displays the number of open/unresolved questions for the issue, and click on the button will open a list of questions and an editor for the user to ask a new question.